Skip to main content

 Quick path

-1. Inside the Box, start your app on an explicit port.
+1. Start your app on an explicit port.

 Your app must bind to 0.0.0.0.
 If it only listens on localhost or 127.0.0.1, the hosted HTTPS URL will not be able to reach it.

-1. Inside the Box, run this command to start hosting your app:
+1. Inside the Box, run host to start hosting your app.
+Programmatic integrations can execute the same command in the Box:

 host 3000 --title "App preview"